Barzahlen/nagios-psqlcompare/README.md

 It will split up the querystrings for the connection and query parts and get the output of the query parts in a new slice.
 After that it compares all slice values with the first querystring output as a reference.
 If it finds differences in the output values the check will exit CRITICAL and tell you which querystring does not match the reference.
 Otherwise the check will return OK.
+Starting with psqlcompare v1.1.1 the "postgres://" protocol prefix is optional and can be omitted to reduce string length.

 ## Known issues